Skin in the Game Startups

 Promising Examples of Skin in the Game Startups #

 Outcome-based healthcare: Companies like One Medical Seniors (formerly Iora Health) pioneered value-based care models where compensation is tied to patient outcomes rather than the number of procedures performed.
-Healthcare providers are incentivized to keep patients healthy, not just treat them when they’re sick.
+If the patient keeps bouncing back into the office, that’s a failure, not a revenue strategy.

 The Future of Business Models #